-From the absolute first look at the Sedona Red Stone scene, guests feel the magnificence and secret of a spot holy with their eyes.
+From the absolute first look at the Sedona Red Stone scene in the United States, guests feel the magnificence and secret of a spot holy with their eyes.
 It was an ancient holy place for pioneers.
 It’s been said, “God made the Grand Canyon, but He lives in Sedona.”

 Throughout the long term, this region has filled in as the setting of numerous western books and films and has been the subject of compositions and photos.
 The remaining parts of old wetlands, these ruby precipices have been cut by the powers of the desert into one of nature’s most sublime artwork.